Alfonso XII and María Cristina

-Alfonso XII and María Cristina or Where Are You Going, Sad Man? (¿Dónde vas triste de ti?) is a 1960 Spanish historical drama film directed by Alfonso Balcázar and Guillermo Cases and starring Vicente Parra and Marga López as Alfonso XII of Spain and Maria Christina of Austria.
+Alfonso XII and María Cristina or Where Are You Going, Sad Man? (¿Dónde vas triste de ti?) is a 1960 Spanish historical drama film directed by Alfonso Balcázar and Guillermo Cases and starring Vicente Parra and Marga López as Alfonso XII of Spain and his second wife Maria Christina of Austria.

 The film is the sequel to Where Are You Going, Alfonso XII? with Vicente Parra, José Marco Davó and Tomás Blanco reprising their roles from the previous film as Alfonso XII, Antonio Cánovas del Castillo and the Duque de Sesto respectively.
 María Fernanda Ladrón de Guevara replaced Mercedes Vecino as Isabella II.

 Similar in style to the German Sissi film series, it was very popular but led to Vicente Parra's typecasting.

 The film's sets were designed by the art director Enrique Alarcón.